labex-labs/awesome-programming-projects/README.md

 # Awesome Programming Projects

-Awesome Programming Projects is a collection of curated learning paths spanning diverse topics like programming languages, machine learning, and cybersecurity.
+Awesome Programming Projects collects 844 of programming projects for different skill trees.
 It offers comprehensive projects and hands-on labs tailored for learners of all levels, from students to professionals and enthusiasts.

 | Skill Tree                                                           | Name             |   Projects | Repo                                                                                                |
 |----------------------------------------------------------------------|------------------|------------|-----------------------------------------------------------------------------------------------------|